 A plot twist.

-North America is labeled ‘Mexican America’ while South America is labeled ‘Peruvian America.’
+North America is labeled ‘Mexican America,’ and South America is labeled ‘Peruvian America.’

 Many maps made during those years use these names.

-Also, the subregions do not correspond with the modern division since Peruvian America includes most of the Americas, including the south of what is now the US.
+Peruvian America includes most of the Americas, including Central America and part of what is now the US.